 Art

-Intent
+Curriculum Intent

 We offer a structure and sequence of lessons to help teachers ensure they have covered the skills required to meet the aims of the national curriculum.
 The intent is to ensure all pupils produce creative, imaginative work.
 Children have the opportunity to explore their ideas and record their experiences, as well as exploring the work of others and evaluate different creative ideas.
 Children will become confident and proficient in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills, e.g. collage, printing, weaving and patterns.
 Children will also develop their knowledge of famous artists, designers and craft makers.
 Children will also develop their interest and curiosity about art and design through a series of lessons offering skills progression, knowledge progression and offering children the opportunity to ask questions and demonstrate their skills in a variety of ways.
 The lessons will offer the chance for children to develop their emotional expression through art to further enhance their personal, social and emotional development.
-This progression grid can support any teacher of art to ensure progression of skills and knowledge.
+The progression grid can support any teacher of art to ensure progression of skills and knowledge.

-Each IPC unit (where art is a focus subject) and through this progression of skills document gives the teacher and adults leading art, confidence in progression of skills and knowledge that outcomes have been met.
+Each IPC unit (where art is a focus subject) and through the progression of skills document gives the teacher and adults leading art, confidence in progression of skills and knowledge that outcomes have been met.
 The lessons within the units of work develop the children’s techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
 Children will also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
 Through revisiting and consolidating skills, our lessons and resources help children build on prior knowledge alongside introducing new skills, knowledge and challenge.
-The diagram right demonstrates our approach to teaching each unit.
+The diagram below demonstrates our approach to teaching each unit.
 The revision and introduction of key vocabulary is built into each lesson.
 This vocabulary is then included in display materials and additional resources to ensure that children are allowed opportunities to repeat and revise this knowledge.
 Adult guides and accurate design and technology subject knowledge are always provided within lessons to allow the teacher and adults working in those lessons to feel confident and supported with the skills and knowledge that they are teaching.

 Art and design learning is loved by teachers and pupils across school.
 Teachers have higher expectations and more quality evidence can be presented in a variety of ways.
 All children use technical vocabulary accurately and pupils are expected to know, apply and understand the matters, skills and processes specified.
 Children improve their enquiry skills and inquisitiveness about the world around them, and their impact through art and design on the world.
 Children will become more confident in analysing their work and giving their opinion on their own and other works of art.
 Children show competences in improving their resilience and perseverance by continually evaluating and improving their work.
 All children in school can speak confidently about their art and design work and their skills.